parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 1. Use the simplest possible thing that would work
 1. Don't design, implement, or include anything you don't need right now

+I'd also add: **Use as few machines and system components as possible.**

-But that's not enough for most developers; why?
+But that's not enough structure for most developers; why?
 Let's begin by looking at what kind of developers there are.

 # Categorizing developers